Lic-Nep/hello-world/README.md

 # hello-world
-a program show "Hello World!"
+a program show "Hello Word!"

 This is a small step in Github,but a huge step for me.